cITIcar/SAD-Generator/README.md

 The generator is capable of creating various disturbing factors.
 These may be objects that are added to the scene, or changes in the driving behaviour.

-The folder `disturbances` contains a set of predefined desturbing factors:
+The folder `disturbances` contains a set of predefined disturbing factors:

-- _BoxObstacle_ places a box of random size and position into the scene.
+- _BoxObstacle_ Places a box of random size and position into the scene.
 Since there is a class associated with an obstacle, it is rendered both in the camera image and the segmentation image.
-- _RandomClipMax_ reguarily chooses a random frequency at which it clips the brightness of the output image.
+- _RandomClipMax_ Reguarily Chooses a random frequency at which it clips the brightness of the output image.
-- _RandomBrightness_ randomly brightens the output image.
+- _RandomBrightness_ Randomly brightens the output image.
-- _HiddenGroundRect_ hides a section of the ground.
+- _HiddenGroundRect_ Hides a section of the ground.
 The segmentation image is no affected.
-- _Dust_ sets a number of randomly selected pixels on the ground plane to a defined color to simulate dust.
+- _Dust_ Sets a number of randomly selected pixels on the ground plane to a defined color to simulate dust.
-- _DrunkDriving_ adds a continuous error following a sine wave to the drive path to simulate mistakes in the driving behavior.
+- _DrunkDriving_ Adds a continuous error following a sine wave to the drive path to simulate mistakes in the driving behavior.

+#### Adding a new Disturbance

+Each disturbance needs to inherit the class `Disturbance` defined in `disturbances/disturbance.py`.
+A new class may then overwrite one or more of the methods `pre_transform_step`, `post_transform_step` and `update_position_step`.

+The `pre_transform_step` is applied whenever the ground plane is updated in the renderer.
+In this step a reference to the global ground plane both segmented and real is passed to the method.

+`post_transform_step` is applied after the ground plane has been rendered into the image.
+This step may be used to apply effects to the camera image, like changes in contrast or brightness or to render in objects using `renderer.project_point`.
+The parameters passed to this method are:

+- `image`: The camera image.
+- `image_segment`: The segmentation image.
+- `point`: The current position of the vehicle.
+- `angle` The current angle of the vehicle relative to the current ground plane.
+- `bird_to_camera_nice`: The homography matrix to transform the ground plane according to the current position for the camera.
+- `bird_to_camera_segment`: The homography matrix to transform the ground plane for the segmentation image.
+- `renderer`: A reference to the renderer object.

+The `update_position_step` is called whenever the position of the vehicle is updated.
+It receives the current position and angle and is expected to return both as a tuple, making it possible to modify the drive path defined in the chunk JSON files.

+Finally, the class field `ordering` is used to determine the rendering order.
+It is used both for the order of the `pre_transform_step` and the `post_transform_step`, but can be modified in between.
+For rendering objects this value should be set in the `pre_transform_step` to the distance of the object to the camera.